shawnbissell/image-analysis-tool/README.md

 #Image Analysis Tool
-The `imgt` command is similar to the ImageMagick `identify` command.
+The `imgat` command is similar to the ImageMagick `identify` command.
 It provides basic image format, width, height, etc information.
 The main goal is to expose the image analysis features in the pagespeed library as a command line interface including the complex analysis for determining if the specified image is a photo or a computer generated image.
 Also uses libgif to analzye animated gifs and properly determine transparency based on whether or not the transparent colour is actually used.

 ##Install
   * Only builds on x64 Linux.